Estimating Causal Peer Influence in Homophilous Social Networks by Inferring Latent Locations: Discussion

-Without meaning to diminish the value of our results, we feel it is also important to be clear about their limitations.
-The following assumptions were essential to our arguments: \begin{enumerate} \item The social network was generated {\em exactly} according to either a latent community model or a continuous latent space model. \item We knew whether it was a latent community model or a continuous latent space model. \item We knew either how many blocks there were\footnote{Or that the number of blocks grows at an appropriate rate.}, or the latent space, its metric, and its link-probability function. \item Fixed attributes of the nodes relevant to the behavior were either {\em fully} incorporated into the latent location, {\em or} stochastically independent of the location. \item All of the relevant conditional expectation functions are either linear or additive. \end{enumerate} We suspect --- though we have no proofs --- that similar results will hold for a somewhat wider class of well-behaved graphon network models\footnote{Graphon estimation is an active topic of current research \citep{Choi-Wolfe-consistency-of-co-clustering, Wolfe-Olhede-nonparametric-graphon-estimation}, but it has focused on estimating the link-probability function $w$, rather than the latent locations $C$ (though see \citet{MEJN-Peixoto-generalized-communities} for a purely-heuristic treatment).}, and for smooth conditional-expectation functions quite generally.
-But we feel it important to emphasize that there are many network processes which are perfectly well-behaved, and even very natural, which fall outside the scope of our results; if, for instance, both ties $A_{ij}$ and behaviors $Y_{i,t}$ are influenced by a latent variable $C_i$ which has {\em both} continuous and discrete coordinates, there is no currently known way to consistently estimate the whole of $C_i$.
+Without meaning to diminish the value of our theoretical results, we feel it is also important to be clear about their limitations.
+The following assumptions were essential to our theoretical arguments: \begin{enumerate} \item The social network was generated {\em exactly} according to either a latent community model or a continuous latent space model. \item We know whether it is a latent community model or a continuous latent space model. \item We know either how many blocks there are (or how the number of blocks grows with $n$), or the latent space, its metric, and its link-probability function. \item Fixed attributes of the nodes relevant to the behavior are either {\em fully} incorporated into the latent location, {\em or} stochastically independent of the location. \item All of the relevant conditional expectation functions are linear. \end{enumerate}

-We must also re-iterate the point about only proving asymptotic lack of bias.
-Even if all the other assumptions hold, the adversary can make the bias at any finite $n$ as large as they like, by increasing the magnitude of $\gamma_1$.
-This might seem implausible, but the scientific community knows little about how big $\gamma_1$ might be in situations of {\em latent} homophily.
-Since $\gamma_1$ must stay constant as $n$ increases, the adversary cannot {\em keep} the bias large, and at a finite $n$ we have the ability to obtain a probabilistic bound on the magnitude of the bias.
-Moreover, we have indicated how (at least in the community setting) an estimate of $\gamma_1$ can be used to obtain a direct bound the bias, but there is still a potentially serious inferential problem here.
+To augment our theory with empirical results, we also conduct a simulation study specifically in the setting of networks generated according to a latent community model.
+We find that if locations are estimated with a (deterministic) minimax algorithm, our proposed estimator behaves as predicted by the theory, when all assumptions are satisfied.
+However, we also find that the theory is not fragile in the presence of small violations of the assumptions, e.g., the (asymptotic) bias in the estimation increases smoothly as the network formation process diverges from precisely a homophilous latent community.
+As a result, in practice, even if the assumptions are not (perfectly) satisfied the estimates should still exhibit bias reduction and (roughly) be ``close'' to the true parameter of interest.